wpmetabox/docsv2/docs/extensions/mb-wpai.md

-# WP All Import - Meta Box Integration
+---
+title: MB WPAI Integration
+---

-MB WP-AI integrates WP All Import with Meta Box which ported from ACF Integration.
+MB WPAI Integration integrates WP All Import with Meta Box which ported from ACF Integration.
 It creates a section in WP All Import plugin to map Meta Box's fields to import data.
 Allows you to handle more complex fields and settings.

 ![MB WP-AI](https://i.imgur.com/eFByM8U.png)

 ## Before you start

 This plugin mimic the way ACF Integration works and under the hood, so it's recommend you to read [ACF Integration documentation](https://www.wpallimport.com/documentation/how-to-import-advanced-custom-fields-acf-from-csv/) first.

 Also, you need to deactivate ACF Integration addon if you're using it.

 ## Start importing fields

 MB WPAI will create a section called "Meta Box Add-On" in the WP All Import, drag and drop page.
 Same as ACF Integration.
 In this section, you can drag and drop matching fields to map them together.

 ### Step 1: Create a new import

 Navigate to **All Import › New Import** and upload a valid import file.
 Our plugin will automatically identify the file type, i.e., CSV, Excel, XML, etc.

 Next, choose from the drop-down list the post type that has the Advanced Custom Fields attached.